MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/quick-start/quick-create-virtual-machine.md

 Create a virtual machine and install its operating system.

-We've been building new tools for creating virtual machines so the instructions have changed signifigantly over the past three releases.
+We've been building new tools for creating virtual machines so the instructions have changed significantly over the past three releases.

 Pick your operating system for the right set of instructions: